Painting Tiles in Kitchen and Bathroom: the MissPompadour DIY-Tutorial

 Painting tiles in the kitchen?

-Your backsplash in the kitchen doesn't match the freshly painted kitchen?
+Your kitchen splashback doesn't match the freshly painted kitchen?
 No problem!
-Even by painting your kitchen tiles, you can create a completely new look with our water-based varnishesn and chalk paints.
+You can also give your kitchen tiles a completely new look by painting them with our water-based varnishes and chalk paints.

-Do I need a primer for my tiled backsplash?
+Do I need a primer for my backsplash?

-If the tiles are very smooth, you can use MissPompadour To Bond & Block primer for better adhesion.
-A good covering coat is enough.
-It is best to leave it to dry overnight.
+If the tiles are very smooth, you can use the MissPompadour To Bond & Block primer to ensure better adhesion.
+One well-covering coat is enough.
+It is best to leave this to dry overnight.

 Should I seal the painted backsplash?